gardener/gardener/docs/development/process.md

 This phase includes the following steps:

 1. `master` (or latest `release-*` branch) is deployed to a development landscape that already hosts some existing seed and shoot clusters.
-1. An extended test suite is triggered by the "release responsible" which
+1. An extended test suite is triggered by the "release responsible" which:
    1. executes the Gardener integration tests for different Kubernetes versions, infrastructures, and `Shoot` settings.
    1. executes the Kubernetes conformance tests.
    1. executes further tests like Kubernetes/OS patch/minor version upgrades.